 Our divisions are:

 The Massachusetts Association for the Blind and Visually Impaired (MABVI) provides vision rehabilitation and support services to more than 1,400 adults and elders each year.
 Programs include low vision centers, peer support groups, 1:1 volunteer assistance, in-home vision rehabilitation, adjustment counseling/mental health supports, and access/assistive technology training.

-MAB Adult Disability Services provides orientation and mobility training, residential supports, and vocational/day habilitation programming for individuals with developmental disabilities or brain injuries in Greater Boston.
-The department operates more than 15 group homes and serves 300 people each year.
+MAB Adult Disability Services provides residential supports, individual supports, transitional assistance, and vocational/day habilitation programming for individuals with developmental disabilities or brain injuries in Greater Boston and Central Massachusetts.
+The department operates more than 25 group homes and serves over 300 people each year.